Congratulations on having been accepted to Stritch!

 All full-time students are required to submit a confidential health history form before the first day of classes.

 New Student Registration Days allow you to come to campus to register for classes and learn more about Stritch.
 You’ll get your Stritch student ID card, take a campus tour, and meet faculty and students from your major.
 This is a requirement for all new freshmen.
-You can register for a New Student Registration Day online, and if you have any questions, please contact your admissions counselor.
+You will receive registration information for New Student Registration Days this spring.